 Myth: Exercise is the best way to lose weight.

-Truth: If you're looking to lose weight, don't assume that you can simply "work off" whatever you eat.
+Truth: If you're looking to lose weight, you shouldn't assume that you can simply "work off" whatever you eat.
 Experts say slimming down almost always starts with significant changes to your eating habits.

-"In terms of weight loss, diet plays a much bigger role than exercise," University of Texas exercise scientist Philip Stanforth told Business Insider.
+"In terms of weight loss, diet plays a much bigger role than exercise," University of Texas exercise scientist Philip Stanforth tells Business Insider.

 Myth: Sit-ups are the best way to get 6-pack abs.